Not All Autologous

 Cortical bone, including “putties” formed from cortical remnants of high speed drilling techniques are very different from architecturally and cytologically preserved cancellous bone.

-Adding cells to allograft from marrow aspirate or expanded colonies of mesenchymal stem cells, does not replicate the properties of freshly harvested and minimally manipulated autologous bone.
+Adding cells to allograft or milled local bone from marrow aspirate or expanded colonies of mesenchymal stem cells, does not replicate the properties of freshly harvested and minimally manipulated autologous bone.

 Suction and Auger